Cadillac Series 61: Racing

-In 1950, Briggs Cunningham and his team brought 2 Series 61 DeVilles to the 1950 24 Hours of Le Mans.
-One of the cars, dubbed "LeMonstre", was modified for racing.
-The other was essentially stock with some minor modifications.
+Briggs Cunningham and his team brought 2 Series 61 DeVilles to the 1950 24 Hours of Le Mans.
+One of the cars, dubbed "Le Monstre", was modified for racing.
+The other, ‘’Petit Petaud (Small puppy)’’, was essentially stock with some minor modifications.
 The stock coupe finished 10th overall while the modified car finished 11th because Cunningham got stuck in the sand for 30 minutes.

 Film use

 A 1939 convertible Cadillac Series 61 was used in the Batman film serial of 1943 to represent the Batmobile.